The P-40M Pilot Watch Inspiration: An Award Winning Warbird Restoration

 How Do We Tell Their Story?

-There are so many heroes that died in the all-out war, so many men & women who stood in the face of death turning into the hail of bullets every minute.
+There are so many heroes who died in the all-out war, so many men & women who stood in the face of death, turning into the hail of bullets every minute.
 That's a very difficult history to pass on, to tell their story, to share the sacrifice made by an entire generation with books, and dry documentaries.

 When you see and hear a restored warbird, the history is literally brought to life!